inspec/inspec-aws/docs-chef-io/content/aws_ecr.md

 parent = "inspec/resources/aws"
 +++

 > WARNING: **This resource is deprecated.
-Please use one of the following resources instead.**
+Please use one of the following resources instead:

 - `aws_ecr_image`
 - `aws_ecr_images`